grovegs/Logger/README.md

 ## Contributing

 Contributions are welcome!
-Please open issues for bugs or feature requests and submit pull requests with new features or fixes.
+Please:

-1. Fork the repository.
+1. Fork the repository
-2. Create a new branch for your feature.
+2. Create a feature branch
+3. Write tests for new functionality
-3. Submit a pull request with a detailed explanation.
+4. Submit a pull request

+---

 ## License